NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 ## Prerequisites
 - An FSx for Data ONTAP file system.
+- An S3 bucket to store the "stats" file.
+The "stats" file is used to keep track of the last time the Lambda function successfully ingested audit logs from each file system.
+Its size will be small (i.e. less than a few megabytes).
-- Have NAS auditing configured and enabled on the FSx for Data ONTAP file system.
-Ensure you have selected the XML format for the audit logs.
+- Have NAS auditing configured and enabled on the FSx for Data ONTAP file system. **Ensure you have selected the XML format for the audit logs.** Also, ensure you have set up a rotation schedule.
+The program will only act on audit log files that have been finalized, and not the "active" one.
 You can read this
 [knowledge based article](https://kb.netapp.com/on-prem/ontap/da/NAS/NAS-KBs/How_to_set_up_NAS_auditing_in_ONTAP_9) for instructions on how to setup NAS auditing.
 - Have the NAS auditing configured to store the audit logs in a volume with the same name on all FSx for Data ONTAP file systems that you want to ingest the audit logs from.